kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 System LDAP Bind successful.
 ```

-If the command above works you can move on to diagnosing the LDAP search configuration settings.
+If the command above works you can move on to testing the LDAP search configuration settings of the topology.
 If you don't provide the username and password via the command line switches you will be prompted to enter them.

 ```sh